blaydeomura/high_security_firmware/README.md

 # Testing Core Functionality
 ```
-./qs_wallet --test official_tests -- --show-output
+cargo test --test official_tests -- --show-output
 ```
+* Note that this cannot be run in executable but rather via using cargo

 # Persistence
-- Persona data is stored in a .wallet file in cbor (concise binary) format.
+- Cipher suite object data is stored in a .wallet file in cbor (concise binary) format.